cypress-io/cypress/packages/app/README.md

 ## Router

+The App's routing doesn't need to be touched often, because it is almost all auto-generated based on the file structure.
+There's so little code that it helps to describe the approach here so that when we do want to modify a route or do some other route-specific behavior, we can get our bearings.

 [`vite-plugin-pages`](https://github.com/hannoeru/vite-plugin-pages) is used to generate routes based on the page-level Vue components contained in `src/pages`.
+These generated routes are pulled into a standard [Vue Router](https://router.vuejs.org/) setup using `createRouter()` in `router.ts`.

-Route configuration that might typically appear in `router.ts` can be set in a `<route>` block in these page components, for example:
+Route configuration that might typically appear in `router.ts` can be set in a `<route>` block in these page components, for example `name` and `meta` properties (documented in Vue Router docs):

 ```ts
 <route>